 Property Description & Background: WEST MAIN STREET is a commercial corridor integral to the broader Charlottesville community, and the southern edge of the Starr Hill Residential area.
-Portions of the corridor bounding Starr Hill are influenced by the City Urban Design Guidelines, West Main Street Architectural Design Control District (ADC) and to some extent the Open Space Concept & Streetscape Schematics Study Plan.
+Portions of the corridor bounding Starr Hill are influenced by the City's Urban Design Guidelines, West Main Street Architectural Design Control District (ADC) and to some

 As the West Main Street business district continues to grow and develop, parking requirements have been reduced or eliminated, and an off-street parking deck proposed in place of the Starr Hill Park.
-Residents are not in support of this proposal unless another better park space is provided within Starr Hill Residential area to replace this loss AND that the deck be designed as a positive buffer between business
+Residents are not in support of this proposal unless another better park space is provided within Starr Hill Residential area to replace this loss AND that the deck be designed as a positive buffer between business and residential.